open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

 ## Add a new neck

 Here we take `GlobalAveragePooling` as an example.
 It is a very simple neck without any arguments.
-To add a new neck, we mainly implement the `forward` function, which applies some operations on the output from backbone and forward the results to head.
+To add a new neck, we mainly implement the `forward` function, which applies some operations on the output from the backbone and forwards the results to the head.

 1. Create a new file in `mmcls/models/necks/gap.py`.